I found this unique article that I wanted to share with you!

-It’s not just Acts either, many of the letters of the New Testament were written to encourage, rebuke or instruct church planters and their congregations.
+It’s not just Acts either, many of the letters of the New Testament were written to encourage, rebuke, or instruct church planters and their congregations.
 Dozens of characters we encounter in the New Testament are church planters and church-planting team members.

 Sure, the phrase “church planting” is not specifically mentioned in the Bible, but then again neither is the word ‘Trinity.’
 Does that mean the Trinity isn’t scriptural?
 Of course not!
-A synthesis of many texts lead us to the doctrine of the Trinity.
+A synthesis of many texts leads us to the doctrine of the Trinity.
 In the same way, church planting is so much a part of the fabric of the New Testament that you can hardly turn a page without encountering a church plant or a church planter.

 What This Means for Churches

 Virtually every evangelical church in North America would affirm that all churches and all Christians should endeavor to fulfill the Great Commission, but far fewer churches would acknowledge that the Great Commission is most appropriately fulfilled in church planting.